 - Students who meet the guidelines for a note-taker will be approved for the accommodation during their annual meeting with a Disability Services team member.

-- The student will identify the class(es) for which they would like the note-taker.
+- The student will identify the class(es) for which they would like the note-taker by submitting a note-taker request form each semester.

 - The Disability Services team member will send an email to the students in each class instructing those who are interested in being a note-taker to apply for the position.

-- The note-takers are a paid position and will be held accountable for the quality and timeliness of their delivery of the notes.
+- The note-takers are a paid position and will be held accountable for the quality and timeliness of their notes.

 - Confidentiality for the student requesting a note-taker is maintained throughout this process.